sighupio/fury-kubernetes-logging/examples/elasticsearch-resources/README.md

 assigning compute resources to pods and containers please follow the Kubernetes [documentation](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/).

-0. Run furyctl to get packages: `$ furyctl install --dev`
+0. Run furyctl to get packages: `furyctl install --dev`

-1. You can modify `limit` and `request` values for CPU and memory resources in `set-resources.yml` based on your needs.
+1. You can modify `limits` and `requests` values for CPU and memory resources in `set-resources.yml` based on your needs.

 2. Run `make build` to see output of kustomize with your modifications.